 Here are some links to websites we feel may be helpful to you.

-Society of Professional Benefit Administrators – Established in 1975, SPBA helps TPAs navigate a complex and ever-changing employee benefits landscape by keeping them educated and informed with the latest information.
+Health Care Administrators Association – Established in 1980, HCAA helps TPAs navigate a complex and ever-changing employee benefits landscape by keeping them educated and informed with the latest information.

 Complete Health Systems, Inc. – Since 1990, CHS has been developing, installing, and supporting health benefit administration application software systems nationwide.

 Self-Funding Success – Today’s health benefits landscape is more challenging for employers to navigate than ever before.
 Yet, there’s a reason why nearly 70 percent of employees who have health coverage in the U.S. are now enrolled in some sort of self-funded plan and why that number is growing — they work.

 TX Department of Health – The Mission of the Department of State Health Services is to improve the health, safety, and well-being of Texans through good stewardship of public resources, and a focus on core public health functions.

 WebMD – Provides credible information, supportive communities, and in-depth reference material about health subjects that matter to its users.
 A source for original and timely health information, as well as material from well-known content providers.

 SBC Uniform Glossary – A glossary of health coverage and medical terms.
 This glossary has many commonly used terms, but isn’t a full list.
 Glossary terms and definitions are intended to be educational and may be different from the terms and definitions in your plan.

 Flex Administration – This site is dedicated to providing employers with the tools they need to successfully establish these written plans with SPDs at the lowest cost possible.